mongodb-labs/mongo-arrow/bindings/python/docs/source/comparison.rst

     y: double

 And it also lets Arrow correctly identify the type!
-This is limited in utility for non-numeric extension types, but if you wanted to for example, sort datetimes, it avoids unecessary casting:
+This is limited in utility for non-numeric extension types, but if you wanted to for example, sort datetimes, it avoids unnecessary casting:

 .. code-block:: python